microsoft/BotBuilder-V3/Connector/tools/embed-chat-control.md

     })

 {% endhighlight %}
-<li>The generated token can be used on only website for only one session.
+<li>The generated token can be used on only one website for only one session.
 You need to automate above step for every invocation of your website</li>
 <li>Embed the modified iframe tag in your website and adjust the styling for the iframe element as per the requirement.
 To use the token instead of the secret, use the IFrame like below:</li>
 </ol>